Thetelegram212/Company-Finacial-Performance/README.md

 * Even with overall sales growth, average revenue per unit decreased by 1%.

 * Consider whether bundling, upselling, or value-added services can help raise the per-unit revenue.

+---

+### **Conclusion**

+This project provided a comprehensive analysis of the company’s financial performance within the **Government segment for the year 2013**, using Excel as the primary tool.
+Through the application of the six stages of the data analytics process — **Ask, Prepare, Process, Analyze, Share, and Act** — I transformed raw sales data into actionable insights.

+Key findings revealed significant year-over-year growth in **profits (↑195%)** and **sales (↑201%)**, with strong contributions from high-performing products like **Paseo** and regions like **Germany**.
+However, the analysis also identified areas for improvement, such as declining **average revenue per unit**, **high discounts**, and **low-margin products** like Amarilla.

+By visualizing trends and performance drivers through a well-structured dashboard, this analysis equips decision-makers with clear direction for optimizing pricing strategies, enhancing product profitability, and maximizing market opportunities.

+Overall, the insights derived from this project will support more informed, data-driven business decisions and contribute to sustained financial growth.